swcarpentry/shell-novice/episodes/05-loop.md

 UPDATED: 1738-11-24
 ~~~
 {: .output}

+> ## Indentation of code within a for loop
+> Note that it is common practice to indent the line(s) of code within a for loop.
+> The only purpose is to make the code easier to read -- it is not required for the loop to run.
+{: .callout}

 When the shell sees the keyword `for`,
 it knows to repeat a command (or group of commands) once for each item in a list.